tigergraph/ecosys/guru_scripts/docker/README.md

 =================================================================
 1. Open a shell on your host machine

-        cd ~/

 1. Create the data folder to share between your host machine and docker container.
+Grant read/write/execute permission to the folder.

         mkdir data
         chmod 777 data

-You can mount(map) the ~/data folder to a folder under the docker container.
+You can mount(map) the "data" folder to a folder under the docker container.
 Then, you can share files between your host OS and Docker OS.

 Suppose we map ~/data to a docker folder /home/tigergraph/mydata, then anything we put on ~/data will be visible in docker container under /home/tigergraph/mydata, and vice versa.